 Prior to joining the Fund, he spent 19 years in Maryland State government where he held various positions, including executive director of the Maryland Health Care Commission (MHCC) and the Health Services Cost Review Commission (HSCRC), the agency overseeing Maryland’s all-payer hospital rate setting system.

 Mr. Colmers has a BA from the Johns Hopkins University and an MPH from UNC Chapel Hill.
-He was a director of CareFirst Blue Cross Blue Shield and the Chairman of one of its affiliates, CareFirst of Maryland, Inc. He is currently a member of the Board of Academy Health.
-He is also serving on the Commonwealth Fund’s Commission on a High Performance Health System.
+He was a director of CareFirst Blue Cross Blue Shield and the Chairman of one of its affiliates, CareFirst of Maryland, Inc. He previously was a member of the Board of Academy Health and served as its chair.
+He also served on the Commonwealth Fund’s Commission on a High Performance Health System.
 He is a past chair of the steering committee of the Reforming States Group, a bipartisan group of executive and legislative leaders.
 In July 2011, Governor O'Malley appointed him to the Maryland Health Services Cost Review Commission where he served as Chair until April 2016.
 He currently remains a Commissioner.
 He also serves on the board of the Milbank Memorial Fund.